 Those whose interests are served by exclusion will seek to co-opt or pacify participation.
 This is not grounds for rejecting it, but for fighting harder for it, and understanding the fields of power within which meaningful participation for transformative social change lies.

-Participation, Inclusion and Social Change Cluster research specializes in the development of participatory research methods with particular emphasis on systematic social exclusion facing women, people living in extreme poverty, people with disabilities, slaves and bonded labourers and others.
+Research by our Participation, Inclusion and Social cluster specializes in the development of participatory research methods with particular emphasis on systematic social exclusion facing women, people living in extreme poverty, people with disabilities, slaves and bonded labourers and others.
 This requires a systemic understanding of change, and an activist approach to research.
 We describe such an approach as participatory practice.

 Through our work, we aim to: